modelscope/agentscope/examples/distributed_simulation/README.md

 - How to run a large number of agent servers in a GPU cluster.
 - How to connect to those agent servers and run a huge number of agents in them.

+> Based on this example, we deploy 64,000 agents evenly on 4 machines, and each machine has 64 CPU cores and 8 A100 GPUs.
+The running time is about 30s (excluding initialization time).

 ## Background

 This example simulates the following scenario: